diemastermonkey/trickery/README.md

 # Python (WSL): self.py
 "Filename as PRNG seed" is a favorite trick, and it exhibits an interesting quirk under WSL's case-sensitivity.
 Running this code under different names produces different results, while the file remains unchanged.
 That could be very handy.

-Interesting side-note: I don't know why "from random import*" is acceptable, but it is.
-Could that bypass a regex some time?
+Interesting side-note: I don't know why "from random import*" is legal, but it is.
+Need to bypass a regex?

 Demonstrated
 ```